 Another way is to start anew.
 Not unlike kindergarten, this manner of learning is simultaneously terrifying and exciting, because everything in the atmosphere is so new, so vivid, so uncertain and uncharted.
 Growth happens rapidly amid the terror and excitement of elementary school.
-(N.B. both emotions—terror and excitement—tend to conjure the same physiological reactions: viz., rapid heartbeat, dilated pupils, sweaty palms; this type of attentiveness significantly aids personal growth.)
+(By the way, both emotions—terror and excitement—tend to conjure the same physiological reactions: rapid heartbeat, dilated pupils, sweaty palms.
+This type of attentiveness significantly aids personal growth.)

-Both learning structures possess their own advantages and disadvantages, obviously.
+Both learning structures possess their advantages and disadvantages.
 Thankfully, in today’s world, adults can have a hand in both methods, enjoying the fruits of uncharted territory while building upon the necessary bedrocks of an adult life.

 Elementary school can be terrifying, but you grow through the fear.
-Ultimately, you’ve won when your dreams have broken past your fears.
+Ultimately, you’ve won when your dreams have broken through your fears.

 Eventually, we’ll graduate kindergarten.
 What’s new and exciting today will soon become routine, just another part of everyday life.
-When this happens, we’ll need to move on to the next elementary-school experience if we want to keep growing, which we will.
-Without growth people atrophy: we waste away, and in a meaningful way we die inside.
-Hence, we must continue to find new ways to grow, new elementary schools to crash.
+When this happens, we’ll need to move on to the next elementary-school experience if we want to keep growing—which we will.
+Without growth, people atrophy: we waste away, we die inside.
+To avoid this fate, we must continue to find new ways to grow, new elementary schools to crash.

 How about you?
 What is your elementary school?
 How will it change over time?